 College professors, above all, live in an exaggeration of the professional world I've been describing.
 For the first 15 or so years of their professional lives, they live as gypsies, fearing for their next year's salary.
 This job insecurity is painful and the "market" becomes a fearful place, a place from which one might very well be ejected coldly out of the entire profession.

 Upon gaining tenure, however, all of that insecurity dissipates.
 Of course, by then the professor is knee-deep in bureaucratic demands, the utility of which would escape most rational people.
 But in the classroom, the professor, like all teachers, is accustomed to being right, to being obeyed.
-And if neither respect nor obedience accrues to the professor's efforts, the professor's psyche is nonetheless preserved by the notion that the years of study, research, and thinking (and we really mean a lot of hazing), justify his existence despite the obvious conclusions of the market.
+And if neither respect nor obedience accrues to the professor's efforts, the professor's psyche is nonetheless preserved by the notion that the years of study, research, and thinking (and we really mean a lot of

 Of course, the comparison between the intellectual architecture of the professor's brain and the sparsely appointed chambers in his students' brains is ridiculously incongruent.

 Except for one thing.
 Those students, by and large, are headed for a world in which wit and native intelligence count.
-They may not be able to recall the characters of Henry James's The Ambassadors, or even get the point of the book, but they will be able, if they are lucky and savvy, to survive quite well in the jungle that is the world.
+They may not be able to recall the characters of Henry James's

 Finally, the conclusion that one must draw is that the professoriate, in the main, is infused by a resentment of its erstwhile charges' material success and cannot justify that success on any grounds whatsoever.
 Of course, the professoriate, in the main, does not understand the day to day details of what it takes to make it in the economy.
 Then, too, the economic environment in which the professoriate finds itself lends perfect credence to a culture of subsidy by some alien source, the nature of that source never to be questioned.
 That is why one so frequently hears great economic nonsense dripping from the universities, where it seems to be the notion that money is unlimited.